English at St Mark’s is exciting, engaging and imaginative!

 Recently our year 9 students attended a talk about gang violence in London, linked to the novel Pigeon English which they have been studying.

-Our students take part in national writing competitions at different points throughout the year and have previously one or been shortlisted for national writing competitions.
+Our students take part in national writing competitions at different points throughout the year and have previously won or been shortlisted for national writing competitions.

 Later this year, the whole of year 10 are going on a theatre trip to see A Christmas Carol.